theodi/synthetic-data-tutorial/README.md

     inspector.compare_histograms(attribute, figure_filepath)
 ```

 Let's look at the histogram plots now for a few of the attributes.
-We can that the data generated is completely random and doesn't contain any information about averages or distributions.
+We can see that the generated data is completely random and doesn't contain any information about averages or distributions.

 *Comparison of ages in original data (left) and random synthetic data (right)*
 ![Random mode age bracket histograms](plots/random_Age_bracket.png)